valboz/RTModel/README.md

 # RTModel
 `RTModel` is a package for modeling and interpretation of microlensing events.
-It uses photometric time series collected from ground and/or space telescopes to propose one or more possible models among the following:
+It uses photometric and/or astrometric time series collected from ground and/or space telescopes to propose one or more possible models among the following:
 - Single-lens-single-source microlensing (i.e. Paczynski)
 - Single-lens-binary-source microlensing (with or without xallarap)
 - Binary-lens-single-source microlensing (including planetary microlensing, parallax and orbital motion)